samtaggart/data_threefold_projects_friends/info/projects/seeds/seeds.md

 ## Partnership with Threefold

-SEEDS and Threefold are a natural pair a decentralized cooperative internet to run a decentralized cooperative financial system.
+SEEDS and Threefold are a natural pair of decentralized cooperative internet to run a decentralized cooperative financial system.
 We intend to integrate our systems.
 Together we provide essential tools for shaping a civilization which is more resilient, rewarding, and regenerative.

 ## Join saving our planet!